Brennall/HFH-SRD/Chapter01.md

 ### Rules for Roleplaying in a World of Swords, Sorcery, and Strongholds

 It is an age when empires totter on the brink of war, and terrible monsters tear at the fragile borderlands of men; when decaying cities teem with chaos and corruption, where nubile maidens are sacrificed to chthonic cults and nobles live in decadent pleasure on the toil of slaves; when heroes, wizards, and rogues risk everything in pursuit of glory, fortune, and power.
-These are days when adventurers can become conquerors… and conquerors can become kings!
+These are days when adventurers can become conquerors... and conquerors can become kings!

 ## Chapter 1: Introduction